 All students will be randomly drug tested at the student's expense for the presence of mind-altering substances.
 Health occupation students must consent to random drug screening and obtain negative results for marijuana or any illicit substance.
-Students will receive a letter in class that will identify the date, process, and location for drug testing.
-Students will have a limited time period in which to complete the drug testing.
+Students will receive information about local drug testing once their Verify student account is activated and paid for.
+A student will have three days to complete the drug screening at a location of their choosing.
+Any needed medical review is included at no additional charge.
+It is typically completed within a few days, but also dependent on the student being responsive to the MRO request to verify physician, prescription, etc. If on rare occasion the urine is too dilute or positive, the student will be required to complete hair testing at their expense.
+ProMedica 360 Health in Monroe can assist a student with this process, if needed.
 Students who do not meet this time commitment to complete the initial drug testing may be dismissed from the course and program or made subject to further drug testing.